iamBijoyKar/morse-in-one/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: bug-report
+name: Bug Report
-about: report a issue or bug
+about: Report an issue or bug
-title: "[BUG REPORT]"
+title: '[BUG REPORT]'
-labels: "bug" , "attention"
+labels: bug , attention
-assignees: ""
+assignees: ''
 ---
 # Confirmation ✅
 ***Thank you for taking your time and reporting this bug or issue.
 This contribution means a lot to us.
 Now fill this form to help us out.***